jcjones/documents/docs/BR.md

 Confirming the Applicant's control over the requested FQDN by relying upon the attestation to the authority of the Applicant to request a Certificate contained in a Domain Authorization Document.
 The Domain Authorization Document MUST substantiate that the communication came from the Domain Contact.
 The CA MUST verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space; or

 ##### 3.2.2.4.6 Agreed-Upon Change to Website

-Confirming the Applicant's control over the requested FQDN by confirming the presence of Required Website Content (contained in the content of a file or on a web page in the form of a meta tag) under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that can be validated over an Authorized Port.
-The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page.
+Confirming the Applicant's control over the requested FQDN by confirming one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port:

+1. The presence of Required Website Content contained in the body of the response.
+The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, OR
+2. The presence of the Request Token or Request Value contained in the body of the response where the Request Token or Random Value MUST NOT appear in the request.

 If a Random Value is used, the CA or Delegated Third Party SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 3.3.1 of these Guidelines or Section 11.14.3 of the EV Guidelines).